Careers & Welfare

 You’ll have lots of opportunities to speak with an advisor on campus, and we’re here whenever you need us.
-You can book in for a one-to-one appointment at a time that suits you, where you’ll meet with one of our qualified advisors in a safe and welcoming environment.
+You can book in for a one-to-one appointment with your main reception, where you’ll meet with one of our qualified advisors in a safe and welcoming environment.
 They’ll listen to your concerns, give you the advice you need and produce a clear action plan for you to keep and follow.

 We also have a range of daily drop-in sessions, where you can call in for a chat if you’re passing, as well as regular tutorials, group sessions and workshops to help you better understand the issues and challenges every student may face.

 If you can’t get onto a campus to see us, or you’d prefer to contact us discreetly, we can provide advice, support and guidance both over the phone and via email.
 All students, including distance, part time and evening students can use this service and we have dedicated trained advisors who will respond to emails within 24 hours.
 In some cases, we may ask that you attend a face-to-face appointment.